AgustinPaternoster/AgustinPaternoster/README.md

 # Hi there!
 I'm Agustin 👋

 I am a software enthusiast and **42 Barcelona** alumni.
-With a strong foundation in low-level programming and systems, I am now pivoting towards **AI Engineering** and **Data Solutions**, focusing on performance and scalability.
+With a strong foundation in low-level programming and systems, I am now pivoting towards **AI Engineering** and **Data Solutions**, focusing on performance, scalability, and geospatial intelligence.

 ### 🛠️ Tech Stack